ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### FALLING OVER

 Players may 'Fall Over' when they attempt to Dodge, or they may simply Fall Over their own feet as they sprint across the pitch too quickly.
-When a player Falls Over it is self-infliccted, and it can only happen during a player's own activation:
+When a player Falls Over it is self-inflicted, and it can only happen during a player's own activation:

 * If a player Falls Over, a Turnover is caused.
 * If a player Falls Over, they become Prone and risk injury.
 The coach of the opposing team makes an Armour roll against them as described on page 29:

-- If the player's armour is broken as described on page 60, an Injury roll is made against them andthey will become Stunned or worse.
+- If the player's armour is broken as described on page 60, an Injury roll is made against them and they will become Stunned or worse.
 - If the player's armour is not broken, they remain Prone.

 * If a player Falls Over whilst in possession of the ball, the ball will bounce from the square in which the player Falls Over, after making an Armour roll (and possible Injury roll) against them.